 optimization techniques for common subexpression expression elimination and register

 rematerialization among others.
-Third, compiler technology makes it easier to make changes
+Third, compiler technology makes it easier to make

 to the low-level code for reasons of perfective or adaptive maintenance.

 Beyond these reasons, compiler technology also offers the opportunity for retargetting

 the generation of code to accommodate different processor architectures and API

 requirements.
 Strategies for efficient parallel bit stream code can vary considerably